-The membership of the PIC comprises the independent non-executive members of the GGC.
+The membership of the PIC comprises the independent non-executive member of the GGC and the UK appointed independent non-executive.
 Other members of the GGC may be asked to join meetings of the committee but are not entitled to participate in decision making.

 The independent non-executives satisfy the following independence criteria and notify the chairman of the GGC of any change in their personal circumstances with regard to those criteria:

 - the independent non-executives are unrelated to any Mazars member firm

 - the independent non-executives are not, and will not become, an executive director or member of the audit committee in any of Mazars’ audit clients and not have any significant shareholdings or other interests in them unless approved by both parties

 - the independent non-executives are not, and will not be, in any other executive officer position, member of an advisory board or a Council of a competing organisation.

 On resigning, an independent non-executive shall offer their reason for resigning which may be made public if this is expected by one or more of the audit firm governance codes applicable to the firm.